Closing a Letter: Your Guide to Perfect Sign-Offs

 Try this simpler test:

-When you need to shift wording from casual to more polished language before choosing a sign-off, this prompt can help: https://rewritebar.com/prompts/personal-to-formal
+When you need to shift wording from casual to more polished language before choosing a sign-off, this prompt can help: personal to formal prompt

 A good closing sounds like the relationship you actually have, not the one you wish you had.